-Objectors will argue that Wisconsin state officials used the COVID-19 pandemic to circumvent the state law requiring first-time absentee voters to show or upload photo identification to obtain a ballot.
+Election extremists may argue that Wisconsin state officials used the COVID-19 pandemic to circumvent the state law requiring first-time absentee voters to show or upload photo identification to obtain a ballot.
 One of the few exceptions to this law is if a voter is "indefinitely confined."
-Objectors will argue that these requirements had been set by the Wisconsin state legislature, but local election officials took it upon themselves to effectively change election procedure.
+Election extremists may argue that the use of this exception was abused.
+Such extremists will argue that these requirements had been set by the Wisconsin state legislature, but local election officials took it upon themselves to effectively change election procedure.